devbitfia/iPint/README.md

   * #### Custom APIs
      Fully customizable integration into any online shop or website.

      To integrate with this option you need to call iPint’s secure APIs.
-API Doc : https://ipint.io:8010/docs/#!/customer/ (check customer section)
+API Doc : https://ipint.io:8010/docs/#/Merchant

   * #### <a name="checkout-page">Redirect to iPint</a>
      Simple to implement, open in iPint secure page.
 You just need to redirect on iPint’s checkout page.